 The applicant is responsible for keeping the community updated with any changes in their contact information.
-The applicant may designate a third party contact person or agency to contact us on their behalf to provide us with current contact information.
+The applicant may designate a third-party contact person or agency to contact us on their behalf to provide us with current contact information.

 Failure of the applicant to provide current contact information will remove the applicant from the Waiting List.
 Management will typically update the Waiting List every 6 months or at least once a year by contacting the applicant at the last known address requesting an update status.
-If the applicant does not respond to this update request, management will also request information that helps determine likely eligibility for the housing program; however, eligibility will not be confirmed until the applicant's file has been processed, verified and certified at the time of expected occupancy.
+If the applicant does not respond to this update request, management will remove the applicant from the Waiting List.
+During the status update, management will also request information that helps determine likely eligibility for the housing program; however, eligibility will not be confirmed until the applicant's file has been processed, verified and certified at the time of expected occupancy.